Abstract-Ingenuity/c20/src/content/general/source-data/jma/readme.md

 | 8 | Look down
 | 9 | Fully automatic firing

-# JMR (Replacement)
+## JMR (Replacement)
-This animation type removes the original animation for the nodes that are animated and plays it's own animation for it.
-An example for a replacement is a reload animation where you want to make sure the node positions are proper at each part of the reload.
-In that case you would only animate the upper body, so the lower parts can keep their original base animation that for instance still is a running animation.
+JMR is for replacement animation that partially animates the object.
+This is used for reloading which involves only the nodes of the upper body, allowing the legs to be animated by a different animation